adnan-drina/private-ai-demo/stages/stage2-model-alignment/README.md

    - Milvus vector database
    - KFP Data Science Pipelines

+> **Compatibility note:** the shipped Playground is the legacy Streamlit UI.
+> A runtime `sitecustomize.py` shim (mounted via `gitops/stage02-model-alignment/llama-stack/configmap-sitecustomize.yaml`)
+> rewrites requests/responses so the 0.2 UI can talk to the 0.3 APIs, including streaming
+> adapters and vector-store path translations.

 2. **Automatically uploads documents to MinIO:**
    - Scans `scenario-docs/` for PDF files
    - Uploads all documents to corresponding S3 paths